Skip to content

 • They provide a stable, human-readable record of each query's type signature that can be reviewed in pull requests.

-• They make schema drift impossible: if a migration changes the type of a column referenced by a query, pGenie will detect that the existing signature file no longer matches the query's actual signature and will fail the build, forcing you to either update the signature file or fix the migration.
+• They make schema drift impossible: on every run, pGenie re-resolves the query signature from the live database and compares it against the committed sig file.
+If a migration changes the type of a column referenced by a query, pGenie detects the mismatch and fails the build, forcing you to either update the signature file or fix the migration.

 The Freeze File

 freeze1.pgn.yaml pins the content hash of every generator URL referenced in project1.pgn.yaml.
-It is analogous to package-lock.json, Cargo.toml, or cabal.project.freeze.
+It is analogous to package-lock.json, Cargo.lock, or cabal.project.freeze.

 • When the freeze file exists, pGenie will verify that each downloaded generator matches its recorded hash, ensuring reproducible generation across machines and over time.